How Businesses Can Develop Their Own Emergency Alert System

 Show stakeholders how the system will impact the success of the emergency plan, as well as internal communications, event planning, and external communications.

-Every emergency plan needs to include a solid communications strategy that is capable of reaching every employee in harm’s way.
+Every emergency plan needs to include a solid communications strategy capable of reaching every employee in harm’s way.
 It should deliver instant and real-time communications across multiple channels.
 It should be simple to use, integrate with existing internal systems if necessary, be reliable, and always secure.

 If your current communication system fails in any one of these core capabilities, follow steps one through four above.
 In less time than you think, you can implement an effective EAS customized to your culture, your requirements, and your employees.